muneebahmed-nust/post-quantum-whatsapp/README.md

 - 💬 **Modern UI**: Clean, responsive WhatsApp-inspired interface
 - 🔍 **User Search**: Find and connect with online users easily
 - 📱 **Tab System**: Separate views for active chats and all users
+- 👥 **Group Chat**: Create groups, distribute keys securely, and chat with multiple members in real time
+- 🖼️ **Encrypted Images**: Share images (with optional captions) in 1:1 and group chats, encrypted end‑to‑end

 ---